-We have also developed key partnerships across the initiatives and programs we have been associated with while empowering our workforce to engage actively in the process and propose projects that can help us meet targets.
+We have developed key partnerships across the initiatives and programmes we have been associated with while empowering our workforce to engage actively in the process and propose projects that can help us meet targets.

-Alsco has also worked closely with its supply chain and customers, ensuring there is a partnership approach to waste reduction.
-This has allowed Alsco to educate its key stakeholders while also learning from their experiences and initiatives.
+Alsco has also worked closely with its supply chain and customers, ensuring there is a collective approach to waste reduction.
+This has helped Alsco to educate its key stakeholders while also learning from their experiences and initiatives.

-These initiatives have seen Alsco become a founding partner of the Textile Reuse Programme and join initiatives such as the SBN’s Sustainable Procurement Advisory Group.
-While Alsco is in the early days of its waste reduction plan, it is committed to reaching its goal and eliminating 1.2 tonnes of CO2e for each tonne of waste diverted from landfill.
+Alsco is a founding partner of the Textile Reuse Programme and has joined initiatives such as the SBN’s Sustainable Procurement Advisory Group.
+While Alsco is in the early days of its waste reduction plan, we are committed to reaching our goal and eliminating at least 250 tonnes of CO2e diverting more than 200 tonnes of waste from landfill annually.